peter-yassa/Meta-Analysis-BCG-Vaccination-TB-Prevention/README.md

 - Allocation method (random vs systematic)
 - Absolute latitude of study location

-Data preparation steps are documented in [Data prep](code/Data prep).
+Data preparation steps are documented in [data_prep](code/data_prep).
 I created a "study label" variable for the forest plot.

 ## Methods
 Given the variability in study design and sample size of included trials, I conducted a random-effects meta-analysis.
 I used restricted maximum likelihood (REML) estimation to generate a pooled odds ratio (OR) and corresponding 95% confidence interval (CI) for the association between BCG vaccination and TB.